su1sh2il/Bitcoin_Market_Sentiment/README.md

-Trader Behavior and Market Sentiment Analysis
+Trader Behavior and Market Sentiment Analysis:

-Project Overview
+Project Overview:
 This project analyzes the relationship between Bitcoin market sentiment (Fear & Greed Index) and trader behavior using Hyperliquid historical trading data.
 The objective of this analysis is to understand how market sentiment influences trading activity, trading direction, trader participation, and profitability patterns.

-Datasets Used
+Datasets Used:

-1. Bitcoin Market Sentiment Dataset
+1. Bitcoin Market Sentiment Dataset:
 Contains daily market sentiment classifications:
 Extreme Fear
 Fear